Olympic Mocs

 John Valerino graduated from Florida Southern in 1974 with a Bachelor of Science in Journalism.
 During his time here, he was part of The Southern staff as both a reporter and a member of the editing staff.
 In his senior year, he became the Editor of the newspaper.
 He was also a member of Phi Sigma Kappa, Pi Delta Epsilon, and Omicron Delta Kappa as well as a member of the Greek Hall of Fame.

 In 1974, Valerino was hired to write for the News Chief in Winter Haven as well as for The Ledger.
 In 1978, he became the Sports Editor for The Ledger, and in 1984, he was promoted to the Executive Sports Editor for the paper.
 In 1988, he became the Sports Coordinator for the New York Times Regional Newspaper Group.
 In 2009, he received the Hal Waters Alumnus of the Year Award, and in 2015, he was inducted into the Florida Southern Athletics Hall of Fame.
 John Valerino retired as The Ledger’s Sports Editor in 2003, but he continued to write for the newspaper and also wrote two books on baseball.
-John Valerino passed away on February 25, 2023 at the age of 70.
+John Valerino passed away in 2023.

 Sources: